Fukuoka Airport to Hakata Station

 Frequently Asked Questions

-How long does the trip from Fukuoka (FUK) to Hakata Station take?
+Do drivers on the Fukuoka (FUK) to Hakata Station route speak English?

 Pre-booked transfer drivers are typically vetted for basic English.
 Metered taxi drivers' English varies - at major airports it is usually basic but functional.
 Have your destination written in the local script or share a Google Maps pin to avoid misunderstandings, especially for hotels on small lanes.